 Bosch Go vs Dremel Go

 As you can see both the Bosch Go vs Dremel Go look the same.
 They are the same size.
-Have the same curves, the same LED battery indicator, and have the same speed selector switch.
+Have the same curves, the same LED battery indicator, and the same speed selector switch.

 Special discount code for Gearbest: F6GO9ZF0KB